RedBeardLab/zeeSQL-doc/docs/references.md

 ## ZEESQL.INDEX

-The index command accept 3 different options:
+The index command accepts 3 different options:

 1. NEW
 2. LIST